AGRA TOURISM GUIDE

 Rambarat: The marriage procession of Sri Ram called as ‘Rambarat’ is held every year, during Ramlila celebrations at Agra.

 Kailash Fair: The Kailash fair is held at Kailash, 12 kms from Agra during the months of August-September. more…

 Agra is also famous for the leather items.
 Agra is the hub of hand made leather items.
-Particularly the Agra jail inmates are make these items which are sold to give them a decent earning.
-The local artisans are also good at making leather chappals (sandals), purses, bags, decorative items and many more such leather product which instantaneously attracts your attention.
-In the handicraft craft emporiums and shops there are sandal and rose wood items even though there are no rose or sandal wood forest nearby.
+Particularly the Agra jail inmates make these items which are sold to give them decent earning.
+The local artisans are also good at making leather chappals (sandals), purses, bags, decorative items and much more such leather product which instantaneously attracts your attention.
+In the handicraft craft emporiums and shops, there are sandals and rose wood items even though there are no rose or sandal wood forests nearby.
 The shops also have brass decorative pieces and stone carved images.
 Agra is also famous for the Zari and embroidery work, Stone inlay work and durries.

 Agra is one of the major tourist destination, where international tourist inflow is also quite good.
 So the options of luxurious accommodations are plenty.
 If you are a budget travellers, there are numerous tourist lodges as well mid-range hotels in Agra.

 Tourist Information Centres